 Figure 2: Attacker continued to compromise another supplier’s account (Steven) and use it to hijack other email thread, asking Afsal who works at the account payable department to initiate payment to the bank account controlled by the attacker.

 This is how sophisticated a supplier fraud attack is.
 With Proofpoint Advanced BEC Defense, we caught this attack in time and stopped a potential loss of millions of dollars.

-Advanced BEC Defense analyzed the header data and uncovered that the attacker was operating from a Nigerian IP space and that he utilized a compromised GoDaddy mail infrastructure to hijack the original thread posing as Sajid.
+Advanced BEC Defense analysed the header data and uncovered that the attacker was operating from a Nigerian IP space and that he utilised a compromised GoDaddy mail infrastructure to hijack the original thread posing as Sajid.
 Our enhanced BEC detection engine also identified the inconsistent reply-to pivot, as well as multiple lookalike accounts inserted in the CC field— both are emerging BEC tactics.
 Furthermore, in the message body, it detected words and phrases that implied urgency and that required financial transactions.
 Piecing every detail together, we detected and blocked this complex supplier invoicing fraud attack.

 How Advanced BEC Defense Differs from Others

 Tackling payload-less threats like BEC requires more than ML algorithms.
 It requires a broad and deep set of data and human threat expertise to train those ML models to accurately detect and stop bad messages without misidentifying and blocking good messages.
 ML models trained with bad or incomplete data and no threat context generate high false positives, creating more work for security and messaging teams while delivering a poor user experience.